Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short by using short sentences and breaking down the information into sections that have appropriate headings.
-Make use of bold and italics to draw attention to the most important information, but do not overwhelm readers with overly complicated formatting.
+Make sure your resume is succinct by using brief sentences and arranging the information into sections that have appropriate headings.
+Make use of bold and italics in order to draw attention to key details but avoid overwhelming readers with overly complicated formatting.

 6. Proofread for Errors